redis/redis-doc/topics/data-types.md

 Redis Sorted Sets are, similarly to Redis Sets, non repeating collections of Strings.
 The difference is that every member of a Sorted Set is associated with score, that is used in order to take the sorted set ordered, from the smallest to the greatest score.
+While members are unique, scores may be repeated.

 With sorted sets you can add, remove, or update elements in a very fast way (in a time proportional to the logarithm of the number of elements).
 Since